ifuseek/hello-world/README.md

 I moved forward from there and built nike.com, from the ground up all the way through to the first e-commerce transaction.
 I don't code much anymore.
 However, getting my need-to-know knowledge spiffed up.

-Back in the day, svn was the only game in down.
+Back in the day, svn was the only game in town.
 Looking forward to getting "learned up" on Git.